ToastboxIntern/Swift2023JSS_Marty/README.md

 2.)
 Flashcard Creator

 3.)
-Premade Language Courses
+Premade Language Courses (English Journey)

 4.)
 Quiz on the Courses

 5.)
-Cards that saves commonly used sentences
+Cards that saves commonly used sentences (SavedView)

 6.)
 A social media with other foreign workers using the app